APogue/APogue.github.io/_posts/posts/2024-10-15-Accountability-in-Aftermath.md

 	- Looks like the authors are university professors, [Gaye Theresa Johnson](https://afam.ucla.edu/person/gaye-theresa-johnson/)

-	- The letter goes through the students' intention of the protest on June 10th
+	- The letter goes through the students' intentions wrt the protest on June 10th

 	- "Chancellor Block created the office unilaterally, without a search, a vetting process, faculty or staff input—and not even a consideration that Braziel’s appointment might be temporary or